Sonam Kapoor, Anil Kapoor & Rhea Kapoor Wish Anand Ahuja A Happy B’Day With The Sweetest Messages!

 Rhea Wishes Her Jiju

 Rhea Kapoor also had a sweet birthday message for her ‘jiju'.
 She wrote, "Happy birthday to my family @anandahuja I don't know how you managed it but you've poured yourself so naturally into the madness that is the Kapoor clan and we can no longer imagine it without you.
 It's crazy to think you haven't been around this whole time!
 Happiest birthday to one of the chillest souls on planet earth!
-Love you so much ❤️ #hujas #everydayphenomenal#bestever" (sic)
+Love you so much ❤️ #hujas #everydayphenomenal#bestever." (sic)

 Sonam & Anand Tied The Knot Last Year